dfleury/silenceplease/README.md

 3. ./run.sh
 4. Open in the chrome http://localhost:8831/

-It takes 60 seconds to define the average noise in your environment and request silence when the noise pass over in more of 20% of the average.
+It takes 60 seconds to define the average noise in your environment and request silence when the noise pass over in more of 12,5% of the average or higher than -20db.

 This average is continuously recalculated in function of the noise variation.